greg-js/arch-wiki-md-repo/wiki/_content/english/Router.md

 First of all we need to allow packets to hop from one network interface to the other.
 See [Internet sharing#Enable packet forwarding](/index.php/Internet_sharing#Enable_packet_forwarding "Internet sharing") for details.

 In order for packets to be properly send and received it is necessary to translate the IP addresses between the outward facing network and the subnet used locally.
-The technique is called *masquerading* and is necessary for both interfaces.
+The technique is called *masquerading* .
+We also need two forward rules to keep connections going and enable lan->wan forwarding.
 For this task we are going to use [iptables](/index.php/Iptables "Iptables"):

  `/etc/iptables/iptables.rules`
 ```